-Naturopath and business owner Bita Doagoo on balance in life, at work and at meals
+Naturopath and co-owner of The Detox Market Bita Doagoo on balance in life, at work and at meals

 “When you become myopically focussed on trying to achieve that perfection, you miss the bigger picture.
 When I took that pressure of perfection off myself, and really came from a place of passion, it really inspired me to do great work.
 That’s when you have the drive and the excitement and the ambition to achieve your best,” she says.
 “I think when work is done from the heart, the passion shows and you are able to achieve that.”

 “When I took that pressure of perfection off myself, and really came from a place of passion, it really inspired me to do great work”

 Great company and good conversation is one of the ways that Bita nurtures her passion for her work and her day-to-day life.
 “There’s something so special about being able to connect with someone.
 Your physiology changes, the dialogue in your head changes.
 What it comes down to is an exchange of energies.
 Connection gives you motivation and inspiration, you learn new things and I think that it just gives you a new lens to see the world through.

 Another way to explore her world is to walk between some of Toronto’s neighbourhoods.
 A favourite route starts out in Queen West (the Shangri-La hotel is a chic meeting spot) and heads south to visit The Power Plant, a vibrant contemporary public art gallery, followed by a stroll along the waterfront and looping back north to the shops and restaurants of King West and Queen West again.